-Goberling, like the entire area around Stadtschlaining, has historically been a mining region.
+Goberling, like the entire area around Stadtschlaining, has been a mining region since ancient times.
 During the time of Andreas Baumkircher, the founder of the town of Schlaining, various ores were mined in the 15th century.
 Mining was once a significant industry in Burgenland.
-For more than 200 years, antimony was extracted in the area around Goberling.
-The discovery of antimony deposits is dated back to the year 1744.
-It was used in industry, for example in brake linings, as well as in medicine.
+For more than 200 years, antimony was mined in the area around Goberling.
+The discovery of antimony deposits is dated to the year 1744.
+It was used in industry, for example for brake linings, but also in medicine.

 The focus at that time was on iron, copper, and silver.
 Actual mining began in the mid-19th century.
 At its peak, the antimony mine in Goberling employed about 160 workers.
-An entire region lived from and with mining.
+An entire region lived off and with mining.
 In 1990, the mine was closed for economic reasons.
-Today, there is nothing left of the coal and antimony mines.
+Today, nothing remains of the coal and antimony mines.

-The memory of the local mining industry is now preserved by the museum in Goberling.
-The last remnants of mining tools and various other memorabilia have found a place in the old Goberling cold storage.
-The collection provides an insight and overview of the work in the mines, which was quite hard.
+The memory of mining in the area is now preserved by the museum in Goberling.
+The last remnants of mining tools and various other memorabilia have found a place in the old Goberling cooling house.
+The collection provides insight and an overview of the work in the mine, which was quite hard.

 Free entry to the Bergbaumuseum Goberling with the Burgenland Card.